3 Ways to Improve Your Association’s Membership Marketing Strategy

 Encouraging recommendations, focusing on email recruitment campaigns, and promoting your association during your virtual events are a few of the most effective tactics that organizations are using to promote themselves and recruit new members.

 Consider incorporating these membership acquisition tactics into your growth strategy, and to make them even more effective, focus on value.
-The better your recruitment strategy is at communicating your association’s value, the more likely your prospective members are to join.
+The better your membership marketing strategy is at communicating your association’s value, the more likely your prospective members are to join.